Non-CDS Medication Data

 Registration Requirements

-Dispensers that already submit controlled substance data to the Maryland PDMP can simply use their existing accounts to submit noncontrolled dispense data.
+Dispensers that already submit controlled substance data to the Maryland PDMP will need to create a new account here in order to log in.
+However, once that account is created, they can simply use their existing information to submit noncontrolled dispense data.

 Dispensers that do not already submit dispense data to the Maryland PDMP will need to register with RxGov before they can begin submitting dispense data.